 The Siberian Husky is thought to originate in Siberia where they were bred by Eskimos to pull a sled (or sledge) over the snow.
 They were kept by the Chukchi Eskimos whose occupation was herding reindeer.
 The dogs had to have great stamina to pull loaded sleds over long distances.
 The thick, double coat kept the dogs warm in the snowy wastes.

 Siberian Husky Puppies.
 Males and females.
 KUSA registered, micro-chipped, vaccinated and dewormed.
 Vet checked.
 Puppy starter pack included.
 We fly puppies from Bloemfontein to all major airports in South Africa.
 Breeding restrictions on pet/companion puppies only.
 Show/breeding quality puppies available.
-Puppies will be ready to go from the end of August 2014.
-Contact
+Litters due early September and end of October 2014.
+Contact Genevere Visser Cell: 0825646865, E-mail:

 The word "husky" covers all the sledding breeds.
 Alaskan Malamutes, Samoyeds, Eskimo dogs, and gimmiq's are also huskies.